carolwong492/carolwong492.github.io/projects/hawkward.md

 ---

 <img class="ui large right floated rounded image" src="../images/hawkwardall.jpg">
+Our final project for my high school graphic design class was to create something that would be entered into the [Pele Awards](https://www.peleawards.com/).

-I decided to do a bird cafe named "Hawkward Bird Cafe".
+I decided to enter the Advertising division, and create the stationary and brand for a business.
+I made up a bird cafe named "Hawkward Bird Cafe".
 A bird cafe would have be similar in concept to a cat cafe, except with birds instead of cats.

-I learned how to make a cohesive theme that one's brand can build around.
-Because it was a cafe, I also had to design the menu of the shop.
-Sticking to a warmer yellow and brown color scheme, I imagined this cafe to have a rustic and cute vibe.
-I made sure the logo, a small bird, was round and cute to fit this theme.
-The font I chose was also bubbly and round.
+Through this experience, I learned how to make a cohesive theme that one's brand can build around.
+Sticking to a warmer yellow and brown color scheme, I imagined this cafe to have a rustic and cute vibe, aiming to appeal to a younger demographic who may be allergic to other pets.
+I made sure the logo and the main font I used was round and cute to fit this theme.

-The concept and art was entered into the Pele Awards High School Division.
+With this project, I also bettered my skills at Adobe Photoshop and Illustrator.
+I got comfortable using the pen tool and clipping masks to create my design.

 Hawkward Bird Cafe placed Silver in the Specialty Advertising (Other) division.

-The Pele Awards website can be found [here](https://www.peleawards.com/).